billbreit/BitWiseApps/README.md

 #### bitwise dir >

-Current working modules:
+Current work-in-progress modules:

 **iomapper.py**: A library for generalizing external bind requests, saving a lot of gory details about call structure and parameters.
 Wtih a little logic thrown into the mix, it should provide a foundation for a fairly simple process engine.

+IOMapper needs critical attention in two areas: marshalling/shoehorning parameters and handling exceptions.
+Currently, the mapper is doing nothing to handle exceptions.
+To keep the controller/process engine moving, it may be better to let the caller do the deciding, or maybe just 'neuter' the exceptions into error messages in the values_dict.
+Explicitly raising IOMapper exceptions should probably be limited to the initial validation of iomap.

 #### bitwise/lib directory >